Local Search

 𝐱 = 𝐱 + α * gradient

-For further reading on how to compute derivates, partial derivates and gradients, please refer to Chapter 5 of Mathematics for Machine Learning.
+For a refresher on how to compute derivates, partial derivates and gradients, please refer to Chapter 5 of Mathematics for Machine Learning.

 Local Optima